 - Solvent Naphtha – More commonly known as mineral spirits, you may have a can of this common paint thinner in the garage.

 - Quartz (SiO2) – Also known as silica, it is the most abundant mineral in the Earth’s crust.
 Quartz is an ingredient in the white pigment used in many of our Colors.
 The Material Safety Data Sheet (MSDS) assumes the Color will be sprayed, not sponged.
 Spraying silica creates a fine dust.
 Extended exposure to airborne silica causes progressive lung injury or silicosis.
-CC & Lesandre sprayed Colors containing white daily (CC from 1987-2014; Lesandre from 2000-2014) and have not developed silicosis or other injuries.
-While airborne silica can pose a hazard, it is safe to eat in small quantities!
+CC & Lesandre sprayed Colors containing white daily (CC from 1987-2015; Lesandre from 2000-2015) and have not developed silicosis or other injuries.
+While airborne silica can pose a hazard, it is safe to eat in small quantities.
 Quartz is used as a fining agent used to bind and filter impurities in alcohol and juices.

 It’s likely that you have recently touched, inhaled, and eaten the aforementioned chemicals.
 It’s very unlikely that you would develop cancer as a result of occasionally using Rub ‘n Restore® on your furniture, car or boat interior.